-In terms of the Local Government: Municipal Staff Regulations, government gazette number 45181, dated :20 September 2021.
-The municipality is required to implement the Performance Management System to all employees and require that employees are placed where they met job inherent of the post.
-The municipality must address the gaps where the incumbent does not meet the job inherent of the post.
-The job description and workplan will assist to identify the required job inherent per occupation and the identified gaps will be incorporated on the Workplace Skills Plan.
+In terms of the Local Government: Municipal Staff Regulations, government gazette number 45181, dated 20 September 2021.
+The municipality is implementing the Performance Management System to all employees.
+The job description, work plan and performance agreement are developed to assess the performance of the employees.

-D.2.1.1 ORGANISATIONAL STRUCTURE / ORGANOGRAM
+D.2.1.1 Organisational Structure / Organogram